hl7-eu/unicom-ig/README.md

 # Affiliate IG
-An example ImplementationGuide without content, with
+An ImplementationGuide framework for UNICOM

 * the basic folders for ImplementationGuide content
 * support for FHIR Shorthand / Sushi